krzysztofj1234567890/computer-science-basics-tutorials/aws/aws_databases.md

 - Eliminating the difficult work of replicating data between Regions and resolving update conflicts, so you can focus on your application's business logic.
 - Helping your applications stay highly available even in the unlikely event of isolation or degradation of an entire Region.

 Transactional operations provide atomicity, consistency, isolation, and durability (ACID) guarantees only within the region where the write is made originally.
-Transactions are not supported across regions in global tables.
+__Transactions are not supported across regions in global tables__.

 There is no performance impact on source regions when adding new replicas.